Habib Bourguiba: Foreign policy

-Regarding his foreign policy, Jean Lacouture indicated that Bourguiba's relations with France, also maintained relations, even problematic, with the East.
-Lacouture testified on Bourguiba's anger when he was proposed "co-sovereignty", back in 1955.
-It was the struggle for his country's independence, that sparked misunderstandings with the Arab League countries, but which will be, on the other hand, better understood by the United States with whom Bourguiba established bonds of trust.
-As for him, unlike other leaders in the Arab world, the non-alignment is not synonymous with anti-Americanism.
+Regarding his foreign policy, Jean Lacouture indicated that Bourguiba maintained relations with France, even if problematic to the East.
+Lacouture testified on Bourguiba's anger when he was proposed "co-sovereignty" back in 1955.
+It was the struggle for his country's independence, that sparked misunderstandings with the Arab League countries, but which will be, on the other hand, better understood by the United States with whom Bourguiba established strong relations.
+As for him, unlike other leaders in the Arab world, he believed that non-alignment did not equate to anti-Americanism.

-Furthermore, strong supporter of Francophonie alongside Léopold Sédar Senghor and Hamani Diori, he became its active ambassador especially during his tour in Africa, back in 1965.
-As for him, French language and francophonie competed to build an opened modern Tunisia.
+Furthermore, Bourguiba was a strong supporter of Francophonie alongside Léopold Sédar Senghor and Hamani Diori, and he became its active ambassador during his tour in Africa in 1965.
+According to him, the French language and Francophonie were both conducive to building an open, modern Tunisia.

 One-party state

-Bourguiba, who advocated independence insisting on the maturity of the Tunisian people, ended up judging that his country was not prepared for democracy and political pluralism and even proclaimed himself president for life.
-As for him, "the people were not yet mature enough for democracy" which was evaded in the name of the unity his project was involving.
-Consequently, once the bases of a modern state were built, Bourguiba chose gradually a "paternalistic authoritarian" regime.
+Bourguiba, who advocated independence insisting on the maturity of the Tunisian people, ended up judging that his country was not prepared for democracy and political pluralism and proclaimed himself president for life.
+As for him, "the people were not yet mature enough for democracy" which evaded in the name of the unity his project was involving.
+Consequently, once the bases of a modern state were built, Bourguiba gradually chose a "paternalistic authoritarian" regime.
 This culminated in the Neo Destour being formally declared the only legally permitted party in 1963.

 Consequently, political democracy in the Western sense was more or less nonexistent.
 The constitution vested Bourguiba with sweeping—almost dictatorial—powers.
 Bourguiba himself admitted this when a journalist asked him about Tunisia's political system.
 Bourguiba replied, "The system?
 What system?
 I am the system."
 In this context, Bourguiba's party became an "alibi in an ideological desert".